TenzinPlatter/dotfiles/README.md

 Automatically commits changes and pushes to current branch

 ## Setup
-    - put git repo on machine specific branch
+    - Put git repo on machine specific branch
-    - make sure it is setup to track a remote branch
+    - Make sure it is setup to track a remote branch
-    - enable user systemd service
+    - Enable user systemd service
     - Debug any issues by looking at logs in: journalctl --user -u dotfiles-watcher.service -f